 Because pure beeswax has a tendency to build up on hair, using products that contain beeswax may be the best way to get the benefits of this product, without worrying as much about it weighing down your hair.

-Yates recommends John Masters Hair Pomade ($19) as this organic product is perfect for defining curls, adding texture to hair and smoothing flyaways.
+Yates recommends this organic product as it is perfect for defining curls, adding texture to hair, and smoothing flyaways.
 Along with beeswax, this bestselling pomade has moisturizing mango butter and sunflower seed oil.

-Yates also recommends Carol's Daughter Mimosa Hair Honey Shine Pomade ($12) .
-This product is touted as an “all-in-one miracle” for its ability to moisturize, smooth edges and control frizz.
-As a bonus, it is full of natural ingredients like beeswax and shea butter, and free of parabens, petroleum and mineral oil.
+Yates also recommends Carol's Daughter Mimosa Hair Honey Shine Pomade.
+This product is touted as an “all-in-one miracle” for its ability to moisturize, smooth edges, and control frizz.
+As a bonus, it is full of natural ingredients like beeswax and shea butter, and free of parabens, petroleum, and mineral oil.

-Campbell recommends Oribe's Rough Luxury Soft Molding Paste ($39), as this beeswax pomade creates definition and smooths frizz, while also providing shine and softness.
+Campbell recommends Oribe's Rough Luxury Soft Molding Paste, to create definition and smooth frizz, while also providing shine and softness.

-Bumble and bumble’s Sumotech Flexible Cream ($31) contains the perfect combination of beeswax and polymers for moisture, hold and flexibility.
-It can be used as a wax, paste or cream.
+Bumble and bumble’s Sumotech Flexible Cream contains the perfect combination of beeswax and polymers for moisture, hold and flexibility.
+It can be used as a wax, paste, or cream.